All Episodes

 But he couldn't get much done because these people start poisoning legislation.

-But the time Nancy Pelosi's uh hypothetical, clean and pure as the wind-driven snow legislation gets through all these caucuses for promises for votes for, it's gonna look nothing like her original piece of legislation.
+By the time Nancy Pelosi's hypothetical Clean and Pure is the wind-driven snow legislation gets through all these caucuses for promises for votes for, it's going to look nothing like her original piece of legislation.

 Then it has to deal with the Republicans.

-And they're gonna look at this and they're gonna say, well, hell, I don't know what they'll say.
+And they're going to look at this and they're going to say, well, hell, I don't know what they'll say.

 They're probably so scared you'll go along with it.